briward/dmspec/README.md

 * **Templates** - [More information](https://github.com/briward/dmspec/blob/develop/templates/README.md)

 ## Autoloading
-The autoloading of the files within the **src** directory is not part of the specification, however an example of how this may be approached has been added to the **dmspec.info** file (registry_autoload).
+The autoloading of the files within the **src** directory is handled by the core Drupal class autoloader.